 - TOEFL, IELTS or PTE Academic test scores, if applicable

 We routinely offer a number of online information sessions and other recruiting events, please [Click Here].
-To learn more about the admissions application requirements and to submit your application, please visit the Office of Graduate Student Affairs.
+To learn more about the admissions application requirements and to submit your application, please visit the Graduate Engineering Admissions page.

 For the most up-to-date course offering and schedule information refer to COURSES.